reimagined/resolve/docs/tutorial.md

 }
 ```

-In addition to the aggregate name, command type and payload, this object specifies the aggregate's ID.
+In addition to the aggregate name, command type, and payload, this object specifies the aggregate's ID.

 To send a command to the aggregate, run the application and send a POST request to the following URL: